Statement on Diversity, Inclusion, and Equity

 Center for Excellence in Youth Education (CEYE)

-The CEYE unit of the Mount Sinai Health System Office for Diversity and Inclusion and is located at the Icahn School of Medicine at Mount Sinai (ISMMS).
-CEYE exposes and enriches hundreds of youth from underrepresented and or economically disadvantaged backgrounds to careers in science and medicine through hands-on curriculum and internships.
+A unit of ODI, the CEYE exposes and enriches hundreds of youth from underrepresented and or economically disadvantaged backgrounds to careers in science and medicine through hands-on curriculum and internships.
 Founded by Lloyd R. Sherman, EdD, in 1975, CEYE serves close to 300 students in grades 7 through the collegiate level each year.
 Uniquely situated in the real-time environment of the ISMMS, CEYE students are able to participate in challenging learning experiences that prepare them for future careers in the health professions.
 CEYE offers students teaching and instructional opportunities to youth participating in their programs.

 For more information about CEYE, contact: